Ideological criticism: Ideograph

-Who in democracy would be opposed to actions taken under the auspices of liberty and freedom?
-To do so would, ideographically speaking, be undemocratic.
-Citizens of a democratic state are “conditioned” to believe that liberty and freedom are so fundamentally important that society expects those citizens to simply unquestioningly accept actions claiming to be in defense of liberty and freedom.
-For example, even within the United States, the ideograph of freedom has changed.
-At the time of the American War of Independence (1775–1783), freedom meant breaking away from the tyrannical rule of the Kingdom of Great Britain.
-Today, freedom means many things including the freedom to pursue one's dreams and the freedom to be left alone.
-People disagree about the freedoms that are most important: freedom to possess guns, freedom to make decisions that affect one's body, freedom from fear or violence, and freedom of movement.
-Depending on one's ideological orientation, the ideograph of freedom represents many things, which is why it can be so powerfully used by politicians.
-Ideographs succeed in political discourse because of their inability to be concretely understood.
+The meaning of an ideograph is defined by a society and its culture and can change over time.
+For example, In the United States, the ideograph of freedom has changed.
+At the time of the American revolution (1775–1783), freedom was understood as liberation, specifically from Great Britain’s rule.
+This is known as “negative liberty”.
+In the modern day, freedom is frequently understood as the ability to do something without restriction, otherwise known as “positive liberty”.
+Depending on one's ideological orientation, the ideograph of freedom represents many things.

+Ideographs can be both positive and negative in nature, and can “guide behavior and belief negatively by branding unacceptable behavior."
+McGee notes that to fully understand ideographs, they must be examined both “diachronically” as well as “synchronically.”
+That is, ideographs need to be examined across time to determine how their meanings may have changed and all ideographs that are used in a given situation must be considered.

-Ideographs need not be verbal only; they can be visual too.
+Ideographs can be both verbal and be visual.
 In 1997, Janis Edwards and Carol Winkler expanded the idea of the ideograph to include visual images as well as written words.
 They argue images can act as “a Visual reference point that forms the basis of arguments about a variety of themes and subjects” that are used by both “elites and non-elites” alike.
-Like McGee's textual ideographs, visual ideographs depict common values and goals in a given culture, recur in different contexts over time, and are used to validate arguments and social practices.
-Edwards and Winkler mention images of people can act as ideographs too.
+Like McGee's textual ideographs, visual ideographs depict common values and goals in a given culture, reoccur in different contexts over time, and are used to validate arguments and social practices.
+Edwards and Winkler have stated that images of people can act as ideographs too.
 “In their construct, a person (character) is abstracted and elevated to the status of a cultural figure, and becomes a surface for the articulation of the political character, employing cultural ideals”.

 Foss identifies the following steps in a piece of ideological criticism: (1) “formulate a research question and select an artifact”; (2) “select a unit of analysis” (which she calls “traces of ideology in an artifact”); (3) “analyze the artifact” (which, according to Foss, involves identifying the ideology in the artifact, analyzing the interests the ideology serves, and uncovering the strategies used in the artifact to promote the ideology); and (4) “write the critical essay”.